 OBJECTIVE: Good for maintaining your position in the water in spite of an altered body position.
 The movement pattern on the outskirts of your range of motion gives increased flexibility in the long run.

-Background: Has frequently been used as a cooldown exercise for stretching the latissimus dorsi after long and tough series.
+Background: Has frequently been used as a cooldown exercise for stretching the latissimus dorsi after a long and tough series.

 EXERCISE LEVEL: